Tips for Driving in San Francisco

 If you're not used to scaling one of those incredible inclines for which San Francisco is famous, there is a little trick to it.
 It's usually better to drive faster rather than slower.

-If your car has a manual transmission, which involves operating a stick shift, you'll want to go fast enough to shift into at least second gear to climb a steep hill and maintain your speed so you don't stall.
 There are many stop signs on these long, steep hills, and you don't want to roll back and hit the car behind you as you attempt to leave the stop sign.
 An automatic transmission makes this challenge a little easier, but with a stick, you might want to use your parking brake until you've balanced the clutch and gas so you know you'll move forward rather than backward.

 South of Market and Financial District

-If you need to drive through this part of town, notice that Market Street messes up the true grid pattern of the city.
+If you need to drive through this part of town, notice that Market Street breaks up the true grid pattern of the city.
 Market Street delineates the Financial District and Union Square to the north from the South of Market (SoMa) district to the south, and it skews the pattern of the grid.

-There are also several freeways that run through SoMa that can throw off your game, as well.
+There are also several freeways that run through SoMa that can throw off your flow as well.
 Pay attention to the street signs so you don't end up heading east on I-80 and going to Oakland rather than going to the Moscone Center on Mission Street.
 Don't by shy about pulling over to a curb to reorient yourself if you feel like you've entered the Bermuda Triangle.

 Bridges and Freeways